-“I am so glad to have had the opportunity to represent Lynchburg College and win such a prestigious award.
+“I am so glad to have had the opportunity to represent University of Lynchburg and win such a prestigious award.
 Words cannot express how grateful I am to have Ursula Bryant as my professor and advisor, without her guidance, none of this would have been possible!” — David Dale

-“Though Lynchburg College is a small school we got to show how big of an impact we still make.” — Trey Crockett
+“Though University of Lynchburg is a small school we got to show how big of an impact we still make.” — Trey Crockett

 “Here at LC, the class sizes are nice and small, so only a few people see the work we all do, but it was a great feeling that people on a professional level saw and believed our work was worthy of receiving awards.” — Molly Keesling